Making the most of losing your job

 • Are there certifications that can enhance your technical ability?

-• A degree you need?
+• A degree you might need?

 • An industry seminar that can lead to valuable contacts or skill enhancement?